Breast Cancer Treatment Guidelines

 - Investigating the possibility of metastasis, or spread, of the cancer elsewhere.

 Removal of the cancer involves removing enough unaffected tissue surrounding the tumor to confirm that no cancer has been left behind.
 This is called a clear margin.
 A margin greater than 2 millimeters is generally required to call a margin ”clear”.
-Anything less than a clear margin increases the possibility that some cancer was left behind and this runs the risk of cancer recurrence.
+Anything less than a clear margin increases the possibility that some cancer was left behind, and this brings the risk of cancer recurrence.
 Radiation or chemotherapy cannot be depended upon to clean up a ‘dirty’ margin.

 Checking the axillary lymph nodes is very critical to determine if the cancer has spread.
 The first place breast cancer spreads is to the lymph nodes in the armpit.
 In the past, breast cancer surgery involved removing multiple lymph nodes without identifying if all of them contained cancer cells.
 Recent advances in surgery now indicate that checking the “sentinel” or first draining node in the armpit will predict the condition of the rest of the nodes.
 This practice decreases the risks of complications of the procedure and preserves normal unaffected lymph nodes which eliminates possible side effects.